-Now every month some jerk-off sends me a sales paper just to be even more vindictive in there handwriting with no return address.
+Now every month some jerk-off sends me a sales paper just to be even more vindictive in their handwriting with no return address.
 If there is an Attorney out there please call.
-I have pictures of the mold and I still have bed preserved also I have developed a fatal lung disease.
-I now think back to when I first got sick and I think its from the mold.
+I have pictures of the mold and I still have bed preserved - also I have developed a fatal lung disease.
+I now think back to when I first got sick and I think it's from the mold.

 I am very sorry that I purchased this bed and would advise you to seriously think about purchasing one yourself.
 If you do buy one, do not go top-of-the-line, as I did.
 Had I spent $2500 I would not be as appalled as I am at the moment with the incredibly poor service.
 The more bells and whistles on an item, the more that can go wrong and this DEFINITELY applies to Sleep Number beds.

 First, for $2,000, you would think that someone would come and set it up for you.
 Nope.
 Second, from the beginning, first week, the mattresses would inflate and deflate all by themselves, whether anyone was in the bed or not.
 You could hear the motor going on for no reason.
 I called and said the motor is going crazy.
 And I was waking up in the morning bottomed out at level 5 (from starting at 50).

 When you call customer service, they have a routine and list of what the customer has to do.
 And nothing happens until you do it.
 Then if it doesn't work, you have to call again.
 This time they sent new mattresses.
 No change in behaviour.
 How could mattresses change pressure all by themselves, anyway?
 Finally, months later, they agreed with my original diagnosis, that it was the motor, and they sent me a new one.
 It's now working fine, maintaining the constant pressure set, just as it should.